rickmeerwaldt/SPARQLmashup/README.md

 ## Making a mashup by means of an example
 For a step by step generation of a MIDI Linked Data mashup see example

+### Changelog

+26-05-2017:
+- Added the example map with the according file
+- Added new version of the framework, frameworkV2